 eVent.
 Just like Gore-Tex, eVent liners are made from expanded polytetrafluoroethylene.
 Waterproof hiking boots equipped with eVent technology boasts the same water protection and breathability for consumers.

 Sympatex.
 As opposed to Gore-Tex and eVent, Sympatex membranes are constructed from a closed polyether-polyester copolymer that doesn’t contain micropores in its layout.
 This particular design choice deters water through an absorption and evaporation process.

 NeoShell.
 Polartec NeoShell fabrics, a recent Gore-Tex competitor, are claimed to be better at breathability and waterproofness.
 NeoShell-equipped waterproof hiking boots allow vapor to pass through the fabric’s sub-micron design by reducing its internal pressure levels.

 OutDry.
-An OutDry fabric is created using a one-piece patented construction method.
+An OutDry fabric is created using a one-piece patented construcstion method.
 The result is then bonded to a boot's upper using heat to get rid of any gaps which can store water.
 Some hiking boots from Columbia use this technology.

 ClimaShield Waterproof.
 Salomon’s ClimaShield is composed of a waterproof bootie and tongue gusset to repel water away.